Timothyolubiyi/argocd-apps-deployment/command.md

 # 1. Create an EKS Cluster using this command:

-In this project ilearnt how to install ArgoCD on Kubernetes, deploy an application, and rollback to a previous version using the Web UI.
+In this project I learnt how to install ArgoCD on Kubernetes, deploy an application, and rollback to a previous version using the Web UI.

 ArgoCD is a powerful GitOps continuous delivery tool for Kubernetes, and in this step-by-step project ,i will cover:
 - Installing ArgoCD on a Kubernetes cluster